 If you purchased or otherwise acquired securities of SEE between May 8, 2015 and June 20, 2019 and suffered losses contact Hagens Berman Sobol Shapiro LLP.
 For more infomation contact Reed Kathrein, who is leading the firm's investigation, by calling 510-725-3000 or emailing SEE@hbsslaw.com.

-“We’re focused on investors’ losses, circumstances requiring Stiehl’s firing, and the extent to which the Company and senior management may have misled investors concerning the Company’s previously reported financial results,” said Hagens Berman partner Reed Kathrein.
+“We’re focused on investors’ losses and whether the Company may have misled investors concerning the Company’s previously reported financial results,” said Hagens Berman partner Reed Kathrein.

 NO COST TO YOU

 There is no cost or fee whatsoever involved in participating in this action.
 In the event Hagens Berman or any other firm obtains a settlement that provides benefits to class members, the court will decide a reasonable fee to be awarded to the class’ legal team.
 In no case will any class member ever be asked to pay any out-of-pocket sum.

 YOUR INVESTOR RIGHTS

 Hagens Berman believes that investors should be protected from corporate securities fraud and have the right to recover losses incurred in what they thought was a fiscally sound investment.
 Investing is a speculative business involving assessment of a variety of risks that can only be properly weighed with full disclosure of accurate information.
 No investor should suffer undue risk or incur losses due to misrepresentations related to their investment decisions.
 The firm vigorously pursues fraud recovery litigation, forcing corporations and mutual funds to answer to deceived investors.